elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 # Layout and Design

-This isn't a book about design, but our application could certainly use some work to make it more usable and nicer to look at.
+Although this isn't a book about design, our application could certainly benefit from an effort to make it more usable and nicer to look at.
 The author is admittedly not a strong designer, but we'll do the best we can to improve the styling and usability for our platform application.

 ## Pages